Nikon D5000 vs Sony A7S II

 |127 x 104 x 80 mm, 590 g||127 x 96 x 60 mm, 627 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D5000 and the Sony Alpha 7S II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D5000 vs Sony A7S II

 The physical size and weight of the Nikon D5000 and the Sony A7S II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (8 percent) than the Nikon D5000.
 However, the A7S II is markedly heavier (6 percent) than the D5000.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the D5000 does not feature any corresponding weather-sealing.